-You can connect with your friends on Garmin Connect.
-Garmin Connect gives you the tools to track, analyze, share, and encourage each other.
-Record the events of your active lifestyle including runs, walks, rides, swims, hikes, triathlons, and more.
-To sign up for a free account, you can download the app from the app store on your phone (garmin.com/connectapp), or go to connect.garmin.com.
+Your Garmin Connect account allows you to track your fitness and wellness performance and connect with your friends.
+It gives you the tools to track, analyze, share, and encourage each other.
+You can record the events of your active lifestyle, including runs, rides, swims, and more.

-- Store your activities: After you complete and save an activity with your watch, you can upload that activity to your Garmin Connect account and keep it as long as you want. - Analyze your data: You can view more detailed information about your activity, including time, distance, elevation, heart rate, calories burned, cadence, running dynamics, an overhead map view, pace and speed charts, and customizable reports.
+Store your activities: After you complete and save a timed activity with your watch, you can upload that activity to your Garmin Connect account and keep it as long as you want.

+Analyze your data: You can view more detailed information about your fitness and outdoor activities, including time, distance, heart rate, calories burned, an overhead map view, and pace and speed charts.
+You can also view customizable reports.